 - A $2.7 Million settlement for the family of a young child who died as a result of a prescription error

 - A $5.3 Million combined verdict and settlement for a woman who suffered paralysis due to delays in the treatment of a spinal epidural abscess

 - A $4.8 Million settlement for the wrongful death of a patient who contracted meningitis during a procedure as a result of contaminated equipment

 - A $1.3 Million verdict for the wrongful death of a man who died from complications of excessive chemotherapy treatments

 Ohio does, however, impose a four year statute of repose.
 This means that not matter the date of discovery there is a maximum of four years to file a claim.
 There are other exceptions to the one year rule for special circumstances.
 Furthermore, the investigation and review of medical records can sometimes be a months-long process before it can be determined if a case is viable.
-If you have a case, contact our medical malpractice lawyers as soon as possible to get started.
+If you have a case, contact our medical malpractice lawyers in Columbus, Ohio as soon as possible to get started.